blue-button/implementation-guide/transmit-using-direct.md

 #### 1. Clinical Summary
-The primary content of the transmission will be the ***Clinical Summary***, which is the entire patient's health history.
+The primary content of the transmission will be the [***Clinical Summary***](healthrecords.html), which is the entire patient's health history.

-The content format should be using the [Consolidated CDA w.
-Meaningful Use Stage 2 Sections and Fields](healthrecords.html)
+The content format shall use the [Consolidated CDA w.
+Meaningful Use Stage 2 Sections and Fields](healthrecords.html) and have a MIME type of application/xml+ccda.

 #### 2. Additional Documents
 Depending on the trigger or type of encounter, it may also be appropriate to include one of the following: